jlobue10/SteamDeck_rEFInd/README.md

 ## **Additional Windows considerations _(corrupted display on boot into Windows)_**

-If you encounter an issue while booting up where the Windows display is corrupted to the point that it's basically unusable, there is a workaround to fix the issue.
+If you encounter an issue while booting up where the Windows display is corrupted to the point that it's basically unusable (not the same as the dotted vertical lines scrolling), there is a workaround to fix the issue.
 Boot into SteamOS and edit the `refind.conf` file using the commands `sudo steamos-readonly disable` then `sudo nano /esp/efi/refind/refind.conf` from a command line.
 Make sure all `resolution` lines are commented out in the `refind.conf` config file (line begins with a `#`).
 When this is done, press `Ctrl+x` followed by `y` to save and exit.
 If this is successful, then on next reboot, the rEFInd screen will be rotated in portrait mode.
 Boot into Windows, fix any resolution discrepancies (should be 1,280 x 800 for main Steam Deck display) and save those changes.
 You should now be able to go back into SteamOS, edit the `refind.conf` config file again and make sure that `resolution 3` is uncommented (`#` at line beginning deleted) for use.
 Once you've confirmed normal operation again, please use the `sudo steamos-readonly enable` command from a SteamOS command line.

 ## **Optional Windows from Micro SD card instructions**